Plaster by Orciani

 A full lime stucco is the opposite move.
 The substrate is intentionally hidden.
 Stucco is built up in a scratch coat, brown coat, and finish coat to plane and cover the wall entirely.
 The studio’s piece on pigmented lime stucco walks through that assembly.
 German Schmear borrows the binder chemistry of stucco and skips the coverage.

-Paint over brick is the answer the market reaches for and the one PBO will most often steer a client away from.
+Paint over brick is the answer the market reaches for and the one the studio will most often steer a client away from.
 Paint is a film.
-It sits on top of the brick, peels at the edges over a 7 to 12 year cycle, traps moisture inside the wall, and once it is on it is on.
+It sits on top of the brick, peels at the edges over a seven to twelve year cycle, traps moisture inside the wall, and once it is on it is on.
 Stripping painted brick back to bare masonry is invasive, expensive, and rarely complete.
 German Schmear and paint solve different problems for different walls.
 The studio is comfortable saying when paint is the right call.
 On historic or porous brick that the client wants to soften without losing, it almost never is.

-The studio’s role was the finish itself.
-Crews worked the elevations in panels sized to the masonry break lines so the wet-edge transitions hid in shadow joints rather than landing mid-field.
-Two passes on each elevation.
-The first laid the lime mortar across the brick at parge thickness.
-The second, while the mortar was still workable, wiped sections back with a damp burlap and a stiff brush to expose more brick where the elevation needed to breathe.
-The finish was committed on the wall, not on the truck.
+The studio works elevations in panels sized to the masonry break lines so the wet-edge transitions hide in shadow joints rather than landing mid-field.
+Two passes on each elevation: the first lays the lime mortar across the brick at parge thickness, the second (while the mortar is still workable) wipes sections back with a damp burlap and a stiff brush to expose more brick where the elevation needs to breathe.
+The finish is committed on the wall, not on the truck.

 Material and method